AirKN/archinstall/README.md

 ## What it does
 - Partitions mainly by user but less pain
-- Langs/Region, Host, Users, Grub
+- Langs/Region, Host, User, Grub
 - Pacman, AUR helper, Mirrors including Chaotic-aur and Archstrike
-- My Arch/Programs configs from my [dotfiles Repository] (https://github.com/airkn/dotfiles), and sets them up
+- My Arch/Programs configs from my ([dotfiles Repository](https://github.com/airkn/dotfiles)), and sets them up
 - My Window Manager([dwm](https://github.com/airkn/dwm)), Status Bar([dwmblocks](https://github.com/airkn/dwmblocks)), Terminal Emulator([st](https://github.com/airkn/st)) and ([other programs](https://github.com/airkn/othersrc)). all from my github
-- Optional: Install NvIDIA proprietary drivers, the whole Pentesting Bundle from Archstrike
+- Optional: Install NVIDIA proprietary drivers, The whole Pentesting Bundle from Archstrike

 ## How to use
 (You need to be connected to the internet first)